Graph Neural Prompting with Large Language Models: Experiments

 \subsection{Model Design Comparison}

-To further verify the expressiveness of our model, we validate its compliance with different designs in Table \ref{tab:design_integration}.
-In particular, a salient property of GNP is the learning of Graph Neural Prompt for each data instance, i.e., various questions yield different retrieved subgraphs, resulting in unique prompts.
-Given its distinction from the dataset-level prompt (DLP) that is utilized by Prompt Tuning, we present the outcomes of integrating DLP for further investigation.
-As shown in the table, incorporating DLP cannot further boost the performance and might even diminish it in certain cases.
+A salient property of GNP is the learning of Graph Neural Prompt for each data instance, i.e., various questions yield different retrieved subgraphs, resulting in unique prompts.
+Given its distinction to the dataset-level prompt (DLP) from Prompt Tuning that learns prompt for each dataset, we present the outcomes of integrating DLP for further investigation.
+As shown in Table \ref{tab:design_integration}, incorporating DLP cannot further boost the performance and might even diminish it in certain cases.
 This indicates that our instance-level prompt provides adequate guidance for LLM to perform well.
 In addition, we validate the importance of explicitly modeling relations using a widely-used Relational GNN (RGNN) \cite{greaselm}.
 The observed decline in performance suggests that a standard GNN is sufficient to capture the graph information, and explicitly modeling the relations might increase the difficulty of generating suitable guidance for the task.